dtaht/rtod/README.md

 pdsh -g chips rtod -r 128 # push out 512 routes total to my 4 "c.h.i.p"s.
 ````

-This is a better test of what actually happens with multiple routers in
+This is a much better test of what actually happens with multiple routers
-play, in multiple places, and more complex scenarios can be easily
+in play, in multiple places, and more complex scenarios can be easily
 simulated.
 I have one with 32 simulated routers over a network diameter
 of 12 hops and 3k routes, for example.